drshahizan/BDM/assignment/ass1.md

 ## File and Folder Structure

 1. You must place your file in the submission folder.
 Within the [`submission/ass1/`](./submission/ass1/) folder, create a folder called your group.
 Name the default file as `readme.md`.
-You can refer to the [template here](./submission/ass1/Sample/readme.md).
+You can refer to the [documentation template here](./submission/ass1/Sample/readme.md).
 Suggested folder structure for this project:

 ```html
 assignment/your_group/